cityjson/cjseq/README.md

 ## Usage

-`cjseq` can take input from either stdin or a file, and it always outputs the results to stdout.
+`cjseq` takes input from either a file or the standard input (stdin, if no file path is given as argument), and it always outputs the results to the standard output (stdout).
 The output can be a CityJSON object or a CityJSONSeq stream.

 ### Convert CityJSON to CityJSONSeq